Edelbrock: Growth

 In 2000, Russell Performance Plumbing, a company that manufactures fittings and hoses, was acquired by Edelbrock.
 The company, which had been based in Florida, was relocated to Torrance by 2001.

 As of June 30, 2004, the company employed 722 persons, and achieved revenues of $125.98 million USD.
 Since the company went private again in 2004, revenue findings have not been available to the general public.

 On June 7, 2010, the Chicago-based private equity firm Industrial Opportunity Partners (IOP) acquired Edelbrock Corporation.

-In January 2021, the company was announced that its headquarters would be relocated to the Memphis, Tennessee region.
+In January 2021, the company announced that its headquarters would be relocated to the Memphis, Tennessee region.